 Poorly manufactured airbag propellant wafers can be prematurely set off under certain conditions, especially in hot and humid climates.
 In these cases, airbags have been known to explode, firing a barrage of metal shards at the driver or passenger.

-- Airbags often do not work when the car is turned off.
-Some vehicles may suffer from faulty ignition switches, where the car will turn off while driving because of unintentional contact between the driver and the keychain.
+Airbags don't usually function when a car is turned off.
+This is a concern if a car suffers from a faulty ignition switch, where the car will turn off while driving because of unintentional contact between the driver and the key-chain.
 Under these circumstances, if the ignition switch problem causes an accident, the airbags may fail to deploy.

 In newer vehicles, electronic sensors are responsible for switching airbags on when a driver or passenger is seated.
 If these sensors are defective or not working well, the airbags may fail to deploy.